GabMutter/lista-de-exercicios-1/README.md

 a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.

-b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.
+b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.✔

 c) A primeira afirmação é verdadeira, e a segunda é falsa.